MuxuWang/gisport/_XR-projects/prj-1-autodriving.md

     <img src="{{site.url}}/images/xr-autodriving/XR-autodrive-highwayAR1.png" alt="Highway Scene" width="200" height="120">
   </figure>
 </div>

+Here is the demostration of the project, including a short video with four simulation scenes.
+Users could experience two driving environments: city road and  highway.
+Meanwhile, they could adjust if the AR indicators projected on the windsheld to hint the direction of the local and distant landmarks.

 In this project, we conducted Varjo Aero headset to collect the eye-tracking data and questionnaires to analyze the connection between AR display and spatial awareness in different scenarios.